itzliu/Site-Monitor/README.md

 Python script to monitor websites and email you if the site is down.

 ## What I Learned
-* How to build a script to monitor website.
+* How to write a script to monitor my websites.
 * How to use smtplib to send emails.
 * How to interact with Linode servers through Linode API.
 * Logging Basics